-Paris RER travel passes are subject to fare zones, split into either an all zone pass (includes zones 1 through 5) or sub-zone passes excluding central Paris (zones 2-5, 3-5, 4-5), which determine the price of the multi-use pass or ticket.
+Paris RER travel passes (known as Pass Navigo) are subject to fare zones, split into either an all zone pass (includes zones 1 through 5) or sub-zone passes excluding central Paris (zones 2-5, 3-5, 4-5), which determine the price of the multi-use pass or ticket.
 The above transit fares are valid for travel not only on the RER, but also on the Paris Metro and Paris Buses, Trams & Transilien trains within the fare zone you have purchased.

 The Paris Visite ticket is a coupon like ticket which looks like this:

 The Paris Visite ticket is available in only two zone choices: 1-3 or 1-5.
 (To travel from CDG or Orly Airports to central Paris, you’ll need the 1-5 zone Paris Visite ticket).
 Paris Visite can be purchased with 1, 2, 3 or 5 days of use.